taiwins/taiwins/README.md

-## Taiwins, a morden wayland window manager
+## Taiwins, a morden wayland window manager(currently under migration to wlroots backend, stay tuned)

 Taiwins is a wayland window manager, supports both tiling and floating layout.
 It is designed to be mordern and modular.
 It is extensible through lua